incordlabs/cortex/README.md

 <br />

 Don't see the model you want?
 Don't hesitate to open an issue, and we may prioritize it.
-Built a model using Flash and want to share it?
+Built a model using Cortex and want to share it?
 You can also open a Pull Request and add your model under the community section!

 </details>